sonic011gamer/Lumia535Utils/README.md

 Close any WPinternals window, and open the Unlock.bat, while being in mass storage mode.

 ## Booting into EDK2
-If you've flashed the EFIESP with EDK2, just restart your phone, and press the Volume Up button.
+If you've flashed the EFIESP with EDK2, just restart your phone, and press the Vol+ button.